ffund/tcp-ip-essentials/lab-fragment/datagram.md

 iperf3 -c romeo -u -k 1 -l 512 --file tesla.txt
 ```

 to send a UDP datagram with a 512B payload, using part of the `tesla.txt` file for the payload.
-(Note that an Ethernet, IP, and UDP header will be added to the payload.)
-Observe the result in the `tcpdump` window, where the UDP payload length, IP packet length, and the total size of the Ethernet frame is shown.
+(Note that an Ethernet, IPv4, and UDP header will be added to the payload.)
+Observe the result in the `tcpdump` window, where the UDP payload length, IPv4 packet length, and the total size of the Ethernet frame is shown.

 (At the beginning of each `iperf3` transaction, you may observe two very small packets which establish that the server is listening on the specified port - you should ignore these packets.)

-Now we will repeat the `iperf3` client command, but increase the length of the payload by modifying the `-l` argument, until IP fragmentation occurs.
+Now we will repeat the `iperf3` client command, but increase the length of the payload by modifying the `-l` argument, until IPv4 fragmentation occurs.
 Since the MTU is 1500 B, you might try that next:

 ```
 iperf3 -c romeo -u -k 1 -l 1500  --file tesla.txt
 ```

-In this case, the datagram *will* be fragmented, because the MTU refers to the maximum size of the IP-layer packet, including IP and UDP headers which are added to the payload size that we specified.
+In this case, the datagram *will* be fragmented, because the MTU refers to the maximum size of the IP-layer packet, including IPv4 and UDP headers which are added to the payload size that we specified.
 Gradually reduce the payload size until you find the *maximum* payload size at which fragmentation does *not* occur.

 Stop the `tcpdump` with Ctrl+C. Then, start a new `tcpdump` on "romeo" with the capture saved to a file: